-The Adventures of Pinocchio was written in 1883 by Italian author Carlo Collodi.
-The story of the mischievous marionette Pinocchio was then adapted into a Disney animated movie in 1940 with the title Pinocchio.
+In 1883, Italian author Carlo Collodi wrote the book called The Adventures of Pinocchio.
+In 1940, Disney adapted the story of the mischievous marionette Pinocchio into an animated movie with the title “Pinocchio”.
 The adaption brought the story closer to children around the world.
-It becomes so popular that Pinocchio is now commonly used to refer to a liar in many cultures.
+It becomes so popular that people in many cultures now use the word “Pinocchio” to refer to liars.
 In 2013, The Adventures of Pinocchio was translated into the 260th language.
-Over 80 million copies of the book have been sold worldwide.
+Additionally, over 80 million copies of the book have been sold worldwide.

 Number 1 – Le Petit Prince

 – Original language: French

 First published in 1943 by Reynal & Hitchcock, The Little Prince follows the adventures of a young prince to different planets in space.
 Behind the simple art styles that attract children’s attention, the story gives humanist values that keep adults reading over and over again.
 It also became Saint-Exupéry’s most successful work, selling about 300 million copies.
 In April 2017, The Little Prince became the most translated book in the world with 300 translations after being translated into Hassanya, which is a North African variant of Arabic.
 As of 2019, The Little Prince has been translated into 425 languages and dialects.